uyenp30/uyenp30/README.md

 # 👩‍💻🌻 Hi there!
 I’m Uyen Pham

-I'm an incoming sophomore at Soka University of America and an economics girl who fell in love with coding.
+I'm a sophomore at Soka University of America and an economics girl who fell in love with coding.
 I self-learned everything from scratch, driven by a passion for data and a mission to help businesses grow smarter.

 ---